Gemmu/gemmu.github.io/index.md

 # Homework For ICT4HM003-3001

-There was a requirement to return homework as a website link
+There was a requirement to return homework as a website link.
 So I installed Visul Studio Code and Git on to my Windows machine.
-Might as well have used the Ubuntu in VirtualBOx but this is more exiting.
+Might as well have used the Ubuntu in VirtualBox but this is more exiting.
 Isn't it?
+I haven't really used Windows for coding, that is at least not with Git.

 ## h1

 ### a